 SECTION 16.11.
 NONCONFORMING SIGNS.
-Notwithstanding the provisions of Chapter 17 pertaining to nonconforming use, buildings, or structures, all nonconforming signs may continue after the effective date of adoption or amendment of this Ordinance.
-A non-conforming sign which is damaged by any means whatsoever to an extent of more than fifty (50%) percent of its replacement cost shall not be reconstructed except in conformity with the provisions of this Chapter.
-Any sign which is damaged to an extent of fifty (50%) percent or less of its replacement cost may be restored in its location existing prior to such damage, provided such construction is commenced within three (3) years of the date of damage and id diligently pursued to completion.
+Notwithstanding the provisions of Chapter 17 pertaining to nonconforming uses, buildings, or structures, all Nonconforming Signs may continue after the effective date of adoption or amendment of this Chapter.
+A Nonconforming Sign which is damaged by any means whatsoever to an extent of more than fifty (50) percent of its replacement cost shall not be reconstructed except in conformity with the provisions of this Chapter.
+Any sign which is damaged to an extent of fifty (50) percent or less of its replacement cost may be restored in its existing location prior to such damage, provided such construction is commenced within two (2) years of the date of damage and is diligently pursued to completion.
 Failure to complete reconstruction shall result in the loss of legal, nonconforming status.